facebook/react/docs/docs/forms.md

 ### Potential Issues With Checkboxes and Radio Buttons

-Be aware that, in an attempt to normalize change handling for checkbox and radio inputs, React listens to a `click` browser event to implement the `onChange` event.
+Be aware that, in an attempt to normalize change handling for checkboxes and radio inputs, React listens to a `click` browser event to implement the `onChange` event.

 For the most part this behaves as expected, except when calling `preventDefault` in a `change` handler. `preventDefault` stops the browser from visually updating the input, even if `checked` gets toggled.
 This can be worked around either by removing the call to `preventDefault`, or putting the toggle of `checked` in a `setTimeout`.